-- estimation of hardness and TDS in water samples. - Construction of cell and determination of EMF. - Estimation of pH of solutions. - Verification of Beer Lambert's law.
+- estimation of hardness and TDS in water samples. - construction of cell and determination of EMF. - estimation of pH of solutions. - verification of Beer Lambert's law.

 - 1. Estimation of hardness in domestic water. - 2.
 Estimation of total dissolved solids (TDS) in domestic water - 3.
 Construction and determination of emf of a cell. - 4.
 Determination of single electrode potential. - 5.
 Estimation of strong acid in the industrial effluents - 6.
-Estimation of Fe2+ present in unknown sample by Potentiometry - Verification of Beer-Lambert's law and estimation of Cu2+ present in unknown sample. - 8.
-Estimation of Na and K present in the agricultural field by flame photometry. - 9.
+Estimation of Fe2+ present in unknown sample by Potentiometry - 7.
+Verification of Beer-Lamberts law and estimation of Cu2+ present in unknown sample. - 8.
+Estimation of Na and K present in the agricultural field. - 9.
 Study of effect of inhibitors in free radical polymerization (Demo)